jgd-solutions/jgd-cmake-modules/docs/overview.rst

 *libviewer-qt*, respectively.

 However, a component may rarely represent an executable.
-For example, if a project produces multiple executables that operate together, such as a CLI and a daemon, these may be offered as components.
+For example, if a project produces multiple executables that operate together, such as a CLI and a daemon, these may be offered as components of the same project.

 JCM introduces a target property, `COMPONENT`, which the commands :cmake:command:`jcm_add_executable` and :cmake:command:`jcm_add_library` set to the value provided to their respective *COMPONENT* arguments.
-This property is used throughout JCM to query a target's component.
+CMake extensively uses `COMPONENT` in function arguments
+- this property merely stores the value on the target to be queried throughout JCM.

 CMake components refer to what's described in the `Canonical Project Structure`_ as a "family of libraries".
 Discussions with its author, Boris Kolpackov, have clarified how the project structure extends to executable components - the results of which are enforced by *jgd-cmake-modules*.

 Prefer separating services, libraries, executables, etc. into individual projects instead of adding them as components.
-Use components where appropriate.
+Use components where appropriate to avoid bloating projects and complicating their usage.

 Target Names
 ------------